seabass72/Toolik.Lake.Chem.Project-/README.md

 DO_umoles.L: The concentration of dissolved oxygen at depth (umoles/L)
-Chl_V: In Vivo measurement of chlorophyll-a concentration (volts) *Chl_ug.l: In Vivo measurement of chlorophyll-a concentration (ug/L) *PAR_uEm2s: Photosynthetically active radition measured below the water surface (uE/m2/sec)
+Chl_V: In Vivo measurement of chlorophyll-a concentration (volts) *Chl_ug.l: In Vivo measurement of chlorophyll-a concentration (ug/L) *PAR_uEm2s: Photosynthetically active radiation measured below the water surface (uE/m2/sec)
 refPAR_uEm2s: Photosynthetically active radition measured with deck unit to correct for changes in ambient light (uE/m2/sec)
 Hydrolab: indicates what measurements were used to for measurements *Secchi_m: Measure of water transparency by depth (m)